 Is the competition bearable?

-If you’re not having a big success with a particular affiliate program, take a look at some of the competitors and see if they already have affiliate programs to join.
+If you’re not having a lot of success with a particular affiliate program, take a look at some of the competitors and see if they already have affiliate programs to join.

 Providing your own affiliates with additional products in a similar category or even direct competitors will increase your chances of conversion.
 Even if your blog covers a range of products, your user base may be more likely to purchase items from a particular category of featured items.
 Lean on the experience and look for retailers or products in the same style.

-Will the commission and profit per click pay out?
+Will the commission and profit per click be paid out?

 So, you should have a good idea of the type of products you’re trying to promote by now.
 Now it’s time to look for programs that will make a good return for you.
 One factor that needs careful consideration is how much commission you can receive.